 Releasing Yourself from Grief and Trauma with a Counselor

 Grieving is natural, just as moving on is, after some time.
 But, for some people, getting back on track and moving forward can take a long time, especially when the loss is traumatic and the hurt is intense.
-Know, however, that there is no other option, if you wish to live normally again.
+You deserve to move forward, even if it is painful.
+A counselor can help.

 Understanding Grief and Trauma

-Grief is a natural reaction, but it isn’t the same for every person or for every loss.
+Grief is natural, but it isn’t the same for every person or for every loss.
 It can be more overwhelming, like the hurt and sorrow will never let up, when the loss is devastating or happens following a traumatic event.
 For example, the loss of a job can throw you off balance, but it is not likely to be as painful as losing a beloved child, parent, or partner.

 A traumatic event that is far outside what you normally expect, referred to as “complex trauma,” can be even more devastating.
 The grief in response to a complex trauma can go far beyond the usual pain people experience, in terms of intensity and duration.
 Recovery from this kind of grief may not be easy.